-The progress report template, which can be found on the intranet 'Document library', should be used for all reports.
-The template for the report is also available on the Participants Portal or upon request from the EASME EYE team (easme-eye-team@ec.europa.eu).
+The progress report template,35 which can be found on the intranet 'Document library', should be used for all reports.
+The template for the report is NOT available on the Funding and Tenders Portal, but upon request from the EISMEA EYE team (eismea-eye-team@ec.europa.eu).
 The report must be submitted according to the compliance deadlines mentioned below.